singh96aman/GSoC-application-baler/README.md

 ```console
 poetry run python baler --project=firstProject --mode=decompress
 ```
-This will output ``decompressed.pickle``.
+This will output ``./projects/example/decompressed_output/decompressed.pickle``.
 To double-check the file sizes, we can run
 ```console
 poetry run python baler --project=firstProject --mode=info
 ```
 which will print the file sizes of the data we’re compressing, the compressed dataset & the decompressed dataset.

 ## Evaluating Performance
 To evaluate the performance of our compression, we compare our data before the compression to the data after compression+decompression.
-We do this by plotting the varable distribution before and after, as well as the response distribution R=(before-after)/before.
+We do this by plotting the variable distribution before and after, as well as the response distribution R=(before-after)/before.

-To run the standard evaluatin, we use the following command to generate a .pdf document under ``./projects/firstProject/plotting/evaluation.pdf``
+To run the standard evaluation, we use the following command to generate a .pdf document under ``./projects/firstProject/plotting/evaluation.pdf``

 ```console
 poetry run python baler --project=firstProject --mode=evaluate